Safe-DS/API-Editor/package-parser/documentation.md

 Generates the various annotations by consecutively calling the passed functions and collects the partial results.

-### `get_type _Annotation()`
+### `get_[type]_annotation()`

-This name serves only as a placeholder.
-Type must be replaced by one of the following keywords: {constant, unused, required, optional, boundary, enum}.
+This name serves only as a placeholder. `[type]` must be replaced by one of the following keywords: {constant, unused, required, optional, boundary, enum}.

 Generates the annotations of the corresponding type.
-All functions of this type have the following signature: def `get_type_annotations(UsageCountStore, API, AnnotationsStore)`.
+All functions of this type have the following signature: `get_type_annotations(UsageCountStore, API, AnnotationsStore)`.
-Where UsageCountStore and API represent the set of data extracted from the analyzed code.
-The functionality and task of the AnnotationStore will be explained later.
+`UsageCountStore` and `API` represent the set of data extracted from the analyzed code.
+The functionality and task of the `AnnotationStore` will be explained later.

 ## Classes

-We decided to use these following dataclasses in general as a collection gathering the related information to improve the readability of the code and to define the interactions between functions in a clearer and more consistent way.
-The use of tuples, lists and dictionaries led to ambiguities in the exchange of information between functions.
+We use the following dataclasses to store the related information.
+Compared to tuples, lists, and dictionaries, dataclasses offer better readability of the code and allow to define the interactions between functions in a clear and consistent way.

 ### AnnotationStore